-During the year ended December 31, 2020, the Company issued five-year immediately vested warrants to purchase an aggregate of 15,226,346,970 shares of the Company's common stock in association with the issuance of certain secured convertible debt pursuant to the Plan (See Note 7 - Convertible Notes - Issuances).
-The warrants have exercise prices ranging between \$0.0005 and \$0.001 per share.
+During the year ended December 31, 2020, the Company issued five-year immediately vested warrants to purchase an aggregate of 3,806,567 (15,226,346,970 prereverse stock split) shares of the Company's common stock in association with the issuance of certain secured convertible debt pursuant to the Plan (See Note 7 - Convertible Notes - Issuances).
+The warrants have exercise prices ranging between \$2 and \$4 (\$0.0005 and \$0.001 pre-reverse stock split) per share.
 The warrants along with the beneficial conversion feature had an aggregate relative fair value of \$5,075,449 and was recorded as a debt discount.